exit-zero-academy/DevOpsTheHardWay/tutorials/jenkins_test_pipeline.md

 ESList analyzes your code **without actually running it**.
 It checks for syntax errors, enforces a coding standard, and can make suggestions about how the code could be refactored.

-Linting your NetflixFrontend code is simply done by the `npm run lint` command.
+Linting your NetflixFrontend code is simply done by executing the `npm run lint` command from the root directory of the repo.

 - Integrate the linting check in `test.Jenkinsfile` under the **Lint** stage.
-- Note that the `npm` command is required to be available in the Jenkins runtime, edit the `jenkins-agent.Dockerfile` accordingly in order to install it on the agent image, and re-run the docker compose project (with the `--build` flag so the compose will build the new image).
+- Note that the `npm` command is required to be available in the Jenkins runtime, either install it on-the-fly using `apt`, or edit the `jenkins-agent.Dockerfile` accordingly in order to install it on the agent image from beforehand.
-- The lint results would be printed into `lintingResult.xml` file, use the [junit plugin](https://plugins.jenkins.io/junit/) to publish the results in your Jenkins dashboard:
+- The lint results would be printed into the `lintingResult.xml` file, use the [junit plugin](https://plugins.jenkins.io/junit/) to publish the results in your Jenkins dashboard:

 ```diff
 stage('Lint') {